Enjoy a Heritage Meal at the Old Stone House

-Today the Ermatinger home as well as the Francis H. Clergue block house, is part of Sault Ste.
+Today the Ermatinger home as well as the Francis H. Clergue block house is part of Sault Ste.
 Marie’s most notable National Historic Sites.
 In the heart of downtown Sault Ste.
 Marie, overlooking the St. Marys River, it’s a property of historical significance.
-The City of Sault Ste.
-Marie has not only preserved this precious piece of property but has enhanced it and has made it accessible to everyone to enjoy a piece of our past.
+The city has not only preserved this precious piece of property but has enhanced it and has made it accessible to everyone to enjoy a piece of our past.

-With two stone homes and an interactive Heritage Discovery Centre, Ermatinger-Clergue National Historic Site has become a must-see attraction when travelling to the Sault or by rediscovering, with local residents.
+With two stone homes and an interactive Heritage Discovery Centre, Ermatinger-Clergue National Historic Site has become a must-see attraction when travelling to the Sault and by local residents.

 Heritage Culinary Experiences

-For a truly unique dining experience the summer kitchen is a perfect setting for guests to gather and enjoy one of the heritage meals, much like Mr. Ermatinger was known for many years ago.
-The set menus developed by Chef Alma Kasch, include high tea, breakfast, lunch, or a “Voyageur Dinner” are offered anytime of year.
+For a truly unique dining experience, the summer kitchen is a perfect setting for guests to gather and enjoy one of the heritage meals, much like Mr. Ermatinger was known for many years ago.
+The set menus developed by Chef Alma Kasch, including high tea, breakfast, lunch, or a “Voyageur Dinner” are offered any time of year.

-William pointed out that anyone can book, but there must be minimum of ten people and can accommodate up to thirty-six guests.
+William pointed out that anyone can book, but there must be a minimum of ten people and can accommodate up to thirty-six guests.
 These experiences have been popular for birthdays, Christmas parties, business meetings, wedding parties, and more.
-They don’t take drop ins, but 2 – 3 families can get together and book an event.
+They don’t take drop-ins, but 2 – 3 families can get together and book an event.

 The food served, is sourced from the gardens as much as possible when in season, it’s also sourced from local (Algoma) farms and they’re always looking for more opportunities to source locally.
-While the premise is not licensed to serve alcohol, they can and do get special occasion permits depending on group (i.e. wedding).
+While the premise is not licensed to serve alcohol, they can and do get special occasion permits depending on the group size.

-I am told that the heritage culinary experiences are very well received with non-stop bookings and has increased visitation for the museum as well as bring in needed revenue.
+I am told that the heritage culinary experiences are very well received with non-stop bookings and have increased visitation for the museum as well as brought in needed revenue.

 What a wonderful asset this vibrant, beautiful and busy historical site Sault Ste.
-Marie has in it’s midst.
-If you haven’t been, go, you won’t be disappointed.
-If you haven’t been in a while, visit and rediscover the “Old Stone House”.
+Marie has in its midst!
+If you haven’t been yet, you should go!
+You won’t be disappointed!
+If you haven’t been in a while, visit and explore the “Old Stone House”.
 There is always something fresh and new happening there.